tdewolff/hasher/README.md

 # Hasher
 Hasher is a tool to automate the creation of methods and tables for a string &#8594; uint32 mapper.
 It uses the fact that all keys are known apriori, allowing it to generate a very efficient hashtable.
 It has been built to work with `go generate`.
 New keys can be added by appending more constants to the list and rerunning `hasher`.
 The new keys will be assigned new ID's.
 Running `hasher` changes _all_ ID's, so do not store them in a file or database!

-It is really just a mix of https://github.com/golang/tools/blob/master/cmd/stringer and https://github.com/golang/net/tree/master/html/atom with some tweaks.
-So nothing is really my work!
+It is really a mix of https://github.com/golang/tools/blob/master/cmd/stringer and https://github.com/golang/net/tree/master/html/atom with some customization.

 For example, given this snippet,
 ``` go